robbradleyrepo/movies-test/README.md

+### Aurora.co Front End Developer Test

+Rob Bradley
+paraxia@hotmail.com
+13.01.25

-# Movies List
+### Movies API List

-A React application that lists movies, features pagination, and implements a light theme using Material-UI and CSS modules.
+A React application that lists movies, features pagination, and implements a light theme using Material-UI and CSS modules with focus on error handling.

 ## Features